richardg2025/Year-11-Unit-3-Boolean-Expressions-Quiz-Main/README.md

 # Year-11-Unit-3-Boolean-Expressions-Quiz-Main

 Ensure that you read all instructions carefully.
 Do not include any additional methods that are not specified in this quiz description.
-Think carefully about your solution before writing anything down.
-Write your answers neatly - take pride in your work!
+Think carefully about your solution before writing any code.
+Use meaningful variable names and proper indentation - take pride in your work!
 Good luck, have fun! :)

 1. Inside the Main class, complete the method calculateGrade.
 This method will take an integer argument and return a character that corresponds to the letter grade associated with a score.